Hi ya’ll, how’s everyone been doing? I’ve been absent from blogosphere for the past month, and I do have a good excuse.

 An Ember in the Ashes by Sabaa Tahir

-This book also starts off great.
+This book also started off amazing.
 Like, I was very much hooked from the start.
-However, as the story went on, the plot annoyingly melodramatic, and the characters became really flimsy, especially the female characters.
+However, as the story went on, the plot became annoyingly melodramatic, characters became really flimsy, especially the female characters.
 Aside from the main character Laila being kind of useless, Helena (the one badass girl in this book) was eventually watered down to play the role of the jealous female rival, and that pissed me off to no end.
-I mean, this girl is empathetic, badass, and rational enough to not lose her cool over stupid things like boys….YET SHE LOSES HER COOL AOVER A BOY.
+I mean, this girl is empathetic, badass, and rational enough to not lose her cool over stupid things like boys….YET SHE LOSES HER COOL OVER A BOY.
 Just, no.

 The Raven Cycle by Maggie Stievfater

 Now I’m not too fond of the paranormal genre, so I had quite a difficult time getting into the groove of the series.
 However, by the second to third book, I was SOLD.
 Because the characters are so freaking compelling.
 This series does have a few pacing issues, but the writing style is sooooo unique, and the characters sooooo fleshed out, the flaws paled in comparison to everything else that was done right.
 This series is a barrage of feels!

 Now I’m currently in the process of attempting to finish The Magicians trilogy by Lev Grossman, but the first book traumatized me so much with its horrible characters and atrocious writing that I’m dreading finishing this series now.
 But then I never DNF a series, so….this shall be my burden to bear.
 I SHALL SURIVIVE THIS!!!!!

 Aaaand the rest of the books I’m too lazy to cover (includes a few re-reads)